We all know about crutches its help us walk even when we are injured in some parts of our lower body.

 Forgoing up and down the stairs, 2 point gait is most helpful.

 But for injury one leg, 3 point gait may be used too.
-Relying on hand railing is a good idea.
+Relying on the hand railing is a good idea.

 No matter what injury you are suffering from you can pick any of these mentioned crutches to accommodate your illness and continue to your daily life as prescribed by your attending physician.